-Figures 5 and 6 report the results, comparing the new scenario ("non-fundamental shock" scenario, red dashed line) with the benchmark one ("APP" scenario, black continuous line).
+Figures 7 and 8 compare the new scenario ("non-fundamental shock" scenario, red dashed line) and the APP-only scenario ("benchmark" scenario, black continuous line).
 In both scenarios the LTV-ratio is at its baseline level (90%).

-The combination of APP and expectational shocks induces a wide and persistent increase in the Home real estate price (Figure 5).
+The combination of APP and expectational shocks induces a wide and persistent increase in the Home real estate price (Figure 7).
 Both indebted and unrestricted households make overly optimistic predictions about future increases in the value of the real estate.
 Thus, they immediately increase their demand for housing, driving up the current (first-period) real estate price.
 The higher value of real estate induces indebted households to borrow more than in the benchmark case.
-Their debt widely increases, and finances the demand for both non-durable goods and real estate services.
-The additional increase in indebted households' consumption of non-durable goods further stimulates Home GDP, which increases more than in the benchmark scenario (see Figure 6).
+Their debt widely increases and finances the demand for both non-durable goods and real estate services.
+The additional increase in indebted households' consumption of non-durable goods further stimulates Home GDP, which increases more than in the benchmark scenario (see Figure 8).